-Well, each tube jig head is unique to the style of fishing you will be doing.
-Our Mega tube heads are designed to vertical jig for deepwater predators, whereas our short shank tubes with 60-degree line ties are for smaller tube jigs that you cast and retrieve.
+A couple of examples would be our Mega tube heads which are designed to vertical jig for deepwater predators with big tubes, whereas our short shank tubes with 60-degree line ties are for smaller tube jigs that you cast and retrieve.

 Also, the smaller the fish, or the more fragile the fish’s mouth, you will want a lighter wire hook.